eellak/gsoc2024-DIY-IoT-Physics/README.md

    - Enhance user engagement through interactive challenges and rewards.

 4. **⚡ Code Optimization:**
-   - Improve the existing codebase for faster connections.
+   - Improve the existing codebase for faster connections
    - Provide a smoother and more efficient user experience.